 Before you jump to conclusions, this question isn’t asked to make you feel awkward and squirm in your seat – hiring managers aren’t that horrible!
-Also, it’s definitely not an invitation for a free therapy session.
+Conversely, it’s not an invitation for a free therapy session, either.

 Instead, it’s intended to help a potential employer find out how you perceive yourself and if you would be a good match for the company if they were to hire you.
 It essentially acts like an icebreaker at beginning of an interview where you introduce yourself to a potential employer, right before diving into the details of your previous roles.

 There’s no right or wrong way to answer this question, but there are steps you should take to deliver the appropriate information about your skills and character within the working environment as effectively as possible.
 Below are some insightful tips to help you get started – but be sure to always practice your answers so that they sound natural.

 Although you should inject some personality into your answer, you shouldn’t give your interviewer a full rundown of your entire life since birth.
 Instead, you should provide a statement of who you are in the professional world.
 For example, if you’ve been in the PR industry for a while, you could say: ‘I would describe myself as a creative PR manager with over six years of experience in the fashion world, running successful campaigns for industry leaders’.